 Supreme Court Decision Threatens Waterways that Birds (and People) Need

 The Court’s ruling in Sackett v.
-Environmental Protection Agency removes crucial protections for wetlands, seasonal streams, and other waterways.
+Environmental Protection Agency removes crucial protections for wetlands, limiting the Clean Water Act.

 The Original Winter Surfer